Powerful storm drenches Southern California with heavy rain

 Caption

-In this photo provided by the Mammoth Mountain Ski Area, fresh snow covers the road to the Mammoth Mountain ski resort in Mammoth Lakes, Calif., on Monday, Dec.
+In this photo provided by the Mammoth Mountain Ski Area, fresh snow surrounds the Mammoth Mountain ski lift area in Mammoth Lakes, Calif., on Monday, Dec.
 13, 2021.
 Forecasters say the state's highest peaks could get as much as 8 feet of snow while lower elevations across California are in for a serious drenching of rain.
 The storm is expected to last days before moving out, but another storm is on the way.
 Forecasters warned people in mountainous areas to prepare for days of snowfall and possible road closures.
 (Peter Morning/Mammoth Mountain Ski Area via AP)

 Credit: Peter Morning